Tokemak/v2-core-audit-2023-07-14/README.md

     <img style="border: 10px solid white" alt="basic user flow" src="./docs/images/root-system-view-1.svg">
 </p>

 For a new contract to be configured in the system, it only needs to be given a reference to the SystemRegistry.
+The subsystem entry points would be

+-   RootPriceOracle - `src/oracles/RootPriceOracle.sol`
+-   SwapRouter - `src/swapper/SwapRouter.sol`
+-   Reward Liquidations - `src/liquidation/AsyncSwapperRegistry.sol`
+-   Stats - `src/stats/StatsCalculatorRegistry.sol`
+-   Vaults - `src/vault/*`

+Readmes should be available in the folders of those areas